≡ Menu

 Unfortunately…

-Some dog breeds seem to have a genetic pre-disposition for developing degenerative myelopathy which is why if you are currently considering adopting a:
+Some dog breeds seem to have a genetic predisposition for developing degenerative myelopathy, which is why if you are currently considering adopting a:

-Or a Shetland sheepdog, you’ll want to be sure to discuss this “risk” with your breeder so that you can minimize the chances of adopting a puppy with this genetic “trait”.
+Or a Shetland sheepdog, you’ll want to be sure to discuss this “risk” with your breeder so that you can minimize the chances of adopting a puppy with this genetic “trait.”
+These dogs are believed to be more at risk because of a genetic mutation that makes them susceptible.
+This gene mutation is SOD1.

 Clinical Signs / First Symptoms of Degenerative Myelopathy

-Here are some of the first symptoms that you might see in your dog:
+First symptoms that you might see in your dog:

-• General weakness in climbing stairs, playing etc. Emphasis on the back legs.
+• General weakness in climbing stairs, playing, etc. Emphasis on the back legs.

 As the disease gets worse, you’ll see more signs and symptoms of DM, including: